Burning graphs through farthest-first traversal: Proposed approximation algorithms

+Figure~\ref{fig:6} and Table~\ref{tab:4} show the distance from every vertex to each partial burning sequence generated by the BFF algorithm when executed over the tight example $J_3$.
+The optimal burning sequence of this graph is $(v_6,v_2,v_7)$.
+In Table~\ref{tab:4}, the selected farthest vertices are in bold, and the burned vertices are marked in red.
+As expected, the length of the sequence returned by BFF is $3\cdot b(J_3)-2=3\cdot 3-2 = 7$.

-Something that can be observed from Figure \ref{fig:5} is that a bad selection of the first vertex can lead to a very bad burning sequence.
-Therefore, it could be useful to repeat the BGP algorithm with a different initial vertex every time.
-This way, a better burning sequence may be returned.
-Fortunately, this does not increase the algorithm's complexity.
+The families of tight examples $H_k$ and $J_k$ show how selecting a bad initial vertex may lead to a bad burning sequence.
+Therefore, it could be helpful to repeat the BFF algorithm with a different initial vertex every time.
+We refer to this algorithm as BFF+.
+As mentioned in the previous subsection, BFF+ has complexity $O(n^3)$.

+Finally, notice that $H_k$ and $J_k$ with $k=1$ are the singleton graph $K_1=(V,E)$, where $V=\{v_1\}$ and $E=\emptyset$.
+Naturally, $b(K_1) = 1$.
+Since BFF returns a burning sequence of length at most $3\cdot b(K_1)-2=3\cdot 1-2=1$, it has no other choice than to return the optimal burning sequence.
+The tight example $K_1$ lets us observe that the best possible approximation algorithm for the graph burning problem that returns solutions of form $3\cdot b(G)-\beta$ cannot have $\beta > 2$.
+Otherwise, that would imply that the optimal burning sequence of $K_1$ is not optimal, i.e., a contradiction.